 The first illustrated Orthodox book for children to present this parable.

-If you're planning to give this or any other individual Paterikon book, remember to click for the "Paterikon Purse" and the Greek Cookie!
+If you plan to give this or any other individual Paterikon book, click for the "Paterikon Purse" and the sweet treat!

 It makes a sweet little gift at no extra charge for you.

-With each Paterikon book, feel free to choose a "Paterikon Purse" of your liking and either a fasting or non-fasting treat.
+With each Paterikon book, choose a "Paterikon Purse" of your liking and either a fasting or non-fasting treat.

 (KJV Public Domain)